 In places such as India and China, you may be forced to use local sites or portals for booking buses, flights, or other travel needs.
 There isn’t much you can do if the booking site you’re using has been compromised behind the scenes.

 The best way to avoid identity theft from third-party booking sites is to stick to reputable, recognizable names in the industry.
-Sometimes smaller, local sites are set up to capture information and a small commission, then simply redirect you to the official site anyway.
+Sometimes smaller, local booking sites are set up to capture information and a small commission, then simply redirect you to the official site.

-In some countries such as Nepal and Indonesia, these travel-agent booking portals exist mainly because many of the tiny, local airlines don’t actually have web presences!
+In some countries such as Nepal and Indonesia, small charter airlines don't have a web presence for making bookings.
+Travel-agent booking portals exist to assist travelers with bookings in English.
 In these scenarios, you’re better off doing as the locals do: go directly to the airline counter in the airport to book a flight.
-In Thailand, you can actually pay for flights with cash inside of 7-Eleven minimarts; they’ll print you a receipt that you take to the airport counter.

 Some Other Ways to Avoid Identity Theft in Asia